lithammer/prButler/README.md

 `compare.lua` Enforces compare tooltips, especially useful when clicking links from chat window

+`currentilvl.lua` Adds the averge item level of currently equipped gear to the character frame, in addition to the highest average item level Blizzard displays

 `errors.lua` Filters useless/annoying error messages

 `invite.lua` Automatically accept group invite from guildies and friends